leegao/panfrost-notes/vortek/vortek2.md

 *   `vkAcquireNextImage2KHR` is **modified** as part of the custom swapchain implementation, just like its predecessor.

 ---

-Excellent.
-Here is the comprehensive decompilation and analysis for the next set of 20 Vulkan functions from `libvortekrenderer2.so`.

 ### Summary of Modifications